Kagebounshin/neverday-milestone-project-1/README.md

 * Peter Almgren - Illustrations.

-* All the bandmembers of Neverday.
+* All the band members of Neverday.

-* Mentor Medale Oluwafemi, for layout inspiration and project ideas.
+* Mentor Medale Oluwafemi, for layout inspiration.
  ---